kishankumar8/ALL-ABOUT/README.md

 Conce
 A fun Python mini-game where the user plays against the computer.
 Concepts used: functions
-📌 I am doing basic projects to enhance my learning and strengthen my programming fundamentals.
+📌 I am doing basects to enhance my learning and strengthen my programming fundamentals.
 ---